 A full check of the rig is worthwhile – it’s much easier to solve any problems now than in a last minute rush at the start of the season.
 Pay particular attention to the area around fittings, including swages, spreader roots, and rigging terminals.
 Spreader ends should be checked to ensure they are smooth.
 Check the halyard sheaves run smoothly and lubricate them with silicon spray.

 The complete inventory should be examined – check the expiry dates on flares and EPIRBS as well as booking services for the liferaft and lifejackets.
 Jackstays and harness lines should be checked for chafe and if the jackstays are more than 10 years old (five years for boats kept in sunny climates) they should be replaced due to likely UV degradation.
-Read more in 14 tips to make sure your safety gear is in order.
+Read more about making sure your safety gear is in order here.

-The best bit about laying-up, even though it may feel a little tedious, if you've done your job well then your spring fitting out will be a walk in the park (see 15 best boat fitting out tips)!
+The best bit about laying-up, even though it may feel a little tedious, if you've done your job well then your spring fitting out will be a walk in the park (see our best boat fitting out tips).
 So remember every hour invested now will be saving you lots of time and money in the new year.